About This Chapter

 - Understand natural capital, the environment and economics

-We've made it easy to study and reach your goals by making this chapter self-paced and easily accessible for you.
+We've made it easy to study and reach your goals by making this chapter self-paced and easily accessible.
 Help from one of our experts is just a few clicks away in the Dashboard if you find that you need it.
 The self-assessment lesson quizzes and chapter test are a handy way to see if you're ready for test day.

 1. The Environment, Levels of Ecology and Ecosystems